 *If your child will be bringing a lunch to school, practice opening and closing the lunch box, thermos or any other containers.

 MAKE-UP WORK- Please understand that is is virtually impossible to replicate the day at school within your home.
 Kindergarten is so interactive.
 If your child is absent due to an illness or family vacation, he/she is excused from any classroom work unless notified by your teacher due to extenuating circumstances.
-If you would like to keep your child occupied during a family vacation, you are welcome to have him/her read, work on websites such as IXL or Raz Kids, keep a journal of vacation, write a letter to a relative, read signs and license plates, find certain states or destinations on a map, take pictures and write about your trip, and / or collect brochures and souvenirs to share with the class.
+If you would like to keep your child occupied during a family vacation, you are welcome to have him/her read, work on educational sites listed on my website, work on monthly homework packets (also available on my website), keep a journal of vacation, write a letter to a relative, read signs and license plates, find certain states or destinations on a map, take pictures and write about your trip, and / or collect brochures and souvenirs to share with the class.
 Feel free to add other ideas to this list.
 Our goal is to keep students engaged in meaningful and enjoyable activities.

 MATH- Our school uses Math In Focus.
 This curriculum introduces children to thinking mathematically about problems and their solutions.
 Children are given opportunities to investigate, discover, explore and apply their own solutions to mathematical problems.
 Children learn to use numbers to make connections and realize the relationships between them in relation to real life situations.